• Skip to primary navigation

 rolled rugelach cookie

-• Place cookies on parchment-lined cookie sheets leaving approximately 1" of space between each cookie.
+• Place cookies on prepared sheet pans leaving approximately 1" of space between each cookie.

 • Bake for 20 - 22 minutes or until lightly golden.

-• Allow cookies to cool on sheet pans for 10 minutes then move to a rack to cool completely.
+• Let the cookies cool on the baking sheet for 10 minutes, then transfer them to a wire rack to cool completely.

 Notes